niclake/niclake.github.io/src/posts/2019/2019-05-01-may-check-in.md

 ---
-title: "May Check In"
+title: "May '19 Check In"
 permalink: /2019-may-check-in
 date: 2019-05-01T15:00:00Z
 categories:
-  - Personal
+  - Goals
 ---

 Well, I intended to do this quarterly, but I kinda dropped the ball on it, so I guess I'll be doing 3 updates this year on my [goals progress][goals].
 Mostly for me, but also for you!